BGI-Qingdao/stLFR_GapCloser/README.md

 ## <a name=intro>Introduction</a>

-This project is a modified version of original GapCloser from SOAPdenovo2[1].
+This project is a advanced version of the original GapCloser from SOAPdenovo2[1].
-Instread of use NGS reads to fill gap , this GapCloser can use stLFR reads .
+Instead of using PE information from NGS reads, this version use barcode information from stLFR reads to fill gaps.
-We alse change the original extern strategy to get a more accuracy result .
+We alse change the original extendsion strategy to get more accurate results.

 ## <a name=table>Table of Contents</a>